HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 However, a lot of people like to serve static files with a seperate process, using nginx or use a CDN etc. In that scenario, you can use Moonboots during development and then just generate the minified file write it to disk or put it on S3 or whatever as part of some deploy process.

-Calling `moonboots.sourceCode(function (source) { ... })` will call your callback with the generated source code based on current config, which you could use to write it to disk or put it on a CDN as part of a grunt task or whatnot.
+Calling `moonboots.sourceCode(function (source) { ... })` will call your callback with the generated source codebased on current config, which you could use to write it to disk or put it on a CDN as part of a grunt task or whatnot.
 Those details are probably beyond the scope of this book.
 But, the point is, you can certainly do that with these tools if that makes more sense for your app.

 ### The structure of the browserApp folder